abhinabsarkar/dotnet6.0/README.md

 ![alt txt](/images/dotnetapp.jpg)

-The docker image can be downloaded from docker hub by running the below command
+The docker image can be downloaded from docker hub by running the below command.
+The docker image is located at https://hub.docker.com/repository/docker/abhinabsarkar/dotnetapp6.0
 ```cmd
 docker pull abhinabsarkar/dotnetapp6.0:<version>
 ```